Published on Thursday, July 4, 2019 by Chittorgarh.com Team | Modified on Monday, November 18, 2019

 In a similar way, if you were an NRI and now moved back to India, it is required by law to close the NRI demat account and open another demat account.

-The 1st option of account opening is easy, convenient and completely online.
-Visit the website of any one of the popular banks (prefer the bank you already have a relationship with) and fill their NRI Account enquiry form.
+The 1st option of account opening is easy, convenient, and completely online.
+Visit the website of any one of the popular banks (prefer the bank you already have a relationship with) and fill their NRI Account inquiry form.
 You will get a call from them in 24 hours to assist you with account opening.

 Note the 4-in-1 account offer convenience but their charges are very high in comparison to the brokers like Zerodha or ProStocks.
 Also, the trading tools available with discount brokers like Zerodha are way more superior then the banks.

-The following is the list of documents required to open an NRI Demat Account:
+Documents required to open an NRI Demat Account

 No. An NRI must open separate demat accounts for holding repatriable and non-repatriable securities.